You’re So Good At Conversation!

 Yeah.

-When they did not say, oh, yeah, my name's Chuck and I'm having intrusive thoughts.
+When they did not say, oh, yeah, my name's Chuck and I'm having, you know, intrusive thoughts, they would sort of introduce like an inter, like a, a disruptor.

-subtly kind of saying like I don't want to give you my name without saying I don't want to give you my name.
+Subtly kind of saying, like, I don't want to give you my name without saying, I don't want to give you my name.
+Right.

-Because what they found, conversation analysts found was that we follow set patterns, these kind of prescribed rhythms of conversations.
+Because what they found, conversation analysts found, was that we follow set patterns, these kind of prescribed rhythms of conversations.
+So if you you interrupt

 Like if someone says, may I help you like that on the telephone, what they're then obviously is asking you for a response to let you know what's going on.